-Dr. Matthew HC Otten, Director of Orthopedics & Orthobiologics at Cellaxys, moved into sports medicine with a fellowship at Beaumont Hospital in Detroit after completing cardiology research with Harvard University and UCSF,.
+Dr. Matthew HC Otten, Director of Orthopedics & Orthobiologics at Cellaxys, moved into sports medicine with a fellowship at Beaumont Hospital in Detroit after completing cardiology research with Harvard University and UCSF.
 During this fellowship, he treated Division I college athletes, as well as members of the NFL’s Detroit Lions, for injuries that occurred during training and competitions.

-In recent years, the preferred treatment for sports injuries came in form of cortisone.
+In recent years, the preferred treatment for sports injuries came in the form of cortisone.
 The primary benefit of cortisone is that its injections can offer fast-acting relief of inflamed muscles, joints, tendons, and bursa.
 An unfortunate side effect of cortisone; however, is how it breaks down tissues, rather than healing them.
 In short, cortisone treatment treats the pain, but not its fundamental causes.

 Dr. Otten learned about the efficacy of PRP through reports from its use outside of the United States and was intrigued about the potential.
 As soon as the treatments were approved domestically he immersed himself in the treatment and soon established himself as a leader in the field.
 While administering these treatments, he’s helped hundreds of athletes not only treat pain, but also heal underlying causes.